MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 Quantum error correction codes work by encoding the quantum information into a larger set of qubits, called the *physical qubits*.
 The joint state of the physical qubits represents a *logical qubit*.

-The physical qubits are then sent through a noisy channel, where they are subject to errors.
+The physical qubits are subject to errors due to decoherence and imperfections in quantum gates.
 The code is designed so that errors can be detected and corrected by measuring some of the qubits in the code.

 For example, imagine you want to send the single-qubit message $\ket{0}$.
 You could use three physical qubits to encode the message, sending $\ket{000}$.
 This error-correcting code is a *repetition code*, because the message is repeated three times.